 Now, what this “passing” car was doing, even though they were in the left lane preparing to pass, was not actually passing anybody by the time you got there.
 They were, also, not considering the decisions that other people present, or soon-to-be-present, were making or going to make in their general vicinity.
 Even though they, technically, may have been doing the “right thing”—they weren’t holding things up, weren’t slowing things down—they were still fucking up progress.
 How?
 By not paying attention.

-They become just like a chucked log in a sluice, just doing what chucked logs will do.
+They become just like a log chucked into a sluice, just doing what chucked logs will do.
 Deet-de-dee.

 Which is bullshit, because if everyone adopts that mentality and you turn all cars on a highway into sluice logs, you get the world’s quickest, most pissed-off, inflammable logjam.
 And you turn anybody with any sensibility into a river pig—those guys who used to jump into a jam before it ever became a localized dam.
 Which used to be one of the most dangerous jobs in the entire world about 150 years ago.

-In making a decision and collapsing that waveform, that decision almost always has far-reaching consequences—mostly psychological, sometimes physical— that are going to affect other people.
+In making a decision, that decision almost always has far-reaching consequences—mostly psychological, sometimes physical— that are going to affect other people.

 I don’t even need to give any real world examples.
 No matter how old you are, you’ve realized, retrospectively, at least several things you’ve done in your life have impacted other people negatively.